iampraveens/PhonePe-Pulse/README.md

 - transactions.py: This module contains functions related to transaction data processing.
 It includes functions like total_transactions(), top_state_transactions_amount(), top_state_transactions_count(), etc., which are used to compute and analyze transaction-related metrics.

 - users.py: This file contains code for user-related data processing.
-It includes functions for analyzing and visualizing user data, such as user_statistics(), user_segmentation(), etc.
+It includes functions for analyzing and visualizing user data, such as users_top_state(), users_top_district(), etc.

 - visualization.py: This module contains functions for data visualization.
 It includes functions like user_brand_count(), user_brand_count_state(), top_user_state(), top_user_district(), etc., which are used to create various charts and visualizations based on user and transaction data.